sarika-subram/serverless-datalake-on-aws/lab1/README.md

 Let's see if Firehose has successfully delivered data to your S3 bucket **YOUR_USERNAME-datalake-demo-bucket**.

 * Open the S3 Console again: https://s3.console.aws.amazon.com/s3/home?region=us-east-1
+   * Note that your region should be back to `us-east-1`
 * Open your bucket **YOUR_USERNAME-datalake-demo-bucket** and the **data** folder.
 * You will find a subfolder called **raw**.
 Click through the date-partitioned folders (2019 > 09 > 27 > 15) until you find a list of files named *aws-labseries-demo-stream-xx-xx-xx*.